Having your car stolen or vandalised can be devastating and costly, so here are five ways to avoid your car being stolen or damaged...

 Be careful which car you buy

 If you own a Range Rover sport, a BMW X5, or a Mercedes-Benz E-class, watch out!
-Your cars have the dubious honour of being one of the most stolen cars in the UK.
+Your cars have the dubious honour of being one of the most stolen cars in the UK in 2022.

 SUVs are a thief's favourite type of vehicle, but prestige saloons are also fair game with the Mercedes C and E classes and BMW's Series 3 models all in the top ten of most stolen cars.